paulsinclair51/briteTest/docs/BriteTest_Runner_Guide.md

 - 1 — always execute.
 - 2 – 9 — execute only when the user specifies an `-In` option and the value is less than or
 -         equal to n (a single non-zero digit).
-- I — execute only when the user specifies `-I` without a digit (valid only for BT_TEST), Result is counted as an injected pass/fail/fault as well as the usual a pass/fail/fault count.
+- I — execute only when the user specifies `-I` without a digit (valid only for RA_TEST), Result is counted as an injected pass/fail/fault as well as the usual a pass/fail/fault count.
 - omitted — defaults to `1`.